scottenriquez/scottie-is-xxx-v3/scottie-is-xxx/twiath/luck/index.md

 ## The Anatomy of a Lucky Season

-First, let's graph Andrew's $$w_o$$ (y-axis) from the previous section by regular season week (x-axis) with purple indicating an actual loss:
+First, let's graph Andrew's $$w_o$$ (y-axis) over each regular season week (x-axis) with purple indicating an actual loss:

 <WeeklyWinsBarGraph weeklyWinsData={[{'week': 1, 'wins': 8}, {'week': 2,'wins': 7}, {'week': 3, 'wins': 10}, {'week': 4,'wins': 7}, {'week': 5,'wins': 3}, {'week': 6,'wins': 4}, {'week': 7,'wins': 1, 'loss': true}, {'week': 8,'wins': 5, 'loss': true}, {'week': 9,'wins': 2}, {'week': 10,'wins': 3}, {'week': 11,'wins': 1, 'loss': true}, {'week': 12,'wins': 2}, {'week': 13,'wins': 5}, {'week': 14,'wins': 3, 'loss': true}]} />

 While we see that the two weeks in which he scored higher than only one team were actual losses, he benefited from five wins in which he scored higher than only four or fewer teams.
-Andrew would secure the bye week in the playoffs, but ultimately, this lucky run wouldn't matter.
+Andrew would secure the bye week in the playoffs this season, but ultimately, this lucky run wouldn't matter.
 Mark's team exposed him as fraudulent in the second round of the playoffs with a commanding 111.52 to 88.87 win.
-Speaking of Mark, let's look at his $$w_o$$ for his 2023 campaign to examine a season that actually mattered.
+Speaking of Mark, let's look at his $$w_o$$ for his 2023 campaign to examine a season that ended in victory.

 <WeeklyWinsBarGraph weeklyWinsData={[{'week': 1, 'wins': 11}, {'week': 2,'wins': 4}, {'week': 3, 'wins': 4}, {'week': 4,'wins': 4}, {'week': 5,'wins': 5}, {'week': 6,'wins': 11}, {'week': 7,'wins': 5}, {'week': 8,'wins': 6}, {'week': 9,'wins': 0, 'loss': true}, {'week': 10,'wins': 7}, {'week': 11,'wins': 3, 'loss': true}, {'week': 12,'wins': 4}, {'week': 13,'wins': 1, 'loss': true}, {'week': 14,'wins': 2, 'loss': true}]} />